allanbugyi/OPCUA_IOC/README.md

 For SoftIoc the dependencies are 'cothread' (run 'pip3 install cothread') and 'epicsdbbuilder'(inside its subdirectory run 'python3 setup.py install').

-In order to install 'FreeOpcUa', run 'pip install opcua'.
+In order to install 'FreeOpcUa', run 'pip3 install opcua'.
 For details, check the github project in this link: (https://github.com/FreeOpcUa/python-opcua)

 Running the IOC
 ===============